gojekfarm/ziggurat/README.md

 Ziggurat provides  middlewares for logging and de-serializing kafka messages

 ## Known issues
-- Data race occurs when rabbitmq is trying to re-connect, this doesn't lead to any adverse effects or message loss.
+- <Data race occurs when rabbitmq is trying to re-connect, this doesn't lead to any adverse effects or message loss.
 However this is not caused by ziggurat-go but by a library called `amqp-safe`.
+[Fixed]

 #### TODO